vulus98/Rethinking-attention/README2.md

 prevent them from influencing the model's inference.

 We tried substituting attention with three layer of abstraction:
-- *Attention Layer Replacement with Residual (ALRR)*: replaces the MHA and the residual connection
+- *Attention Layer with Residual Replacement(ALRR)*: replaces the MHA and the residual connection
 - *Attention Layer Replacement (ALR)*: replaces only the MHA
 - *Attention Layer Separate heads Replacement (ALSR)*: replaces the same part as *ALR*, but one FFN is trained for each head.